-(9) "Total annual expenses" as a percentage of net assets attributable to common stock are higher than the total annual expenses percentage would be for a company that is not leveraged.
+- (8) Includes our estimated overhead expenses, including payments under the administration agreement based on our estimated allocable portion of overhead and other expenses incurred by Apollo Investment Administration in performing its obligations under the administration agreement.
+See "Compensation of Directors and Officers-Administration Agreement" in the accompanying base prospectus. - (9) "Total annual expenses" as a percentage of net assets attributable to common stock are higher than the total annual expenses percentage would be for a company that is not leveraged.
 We borrow money to leverage our net assets and increase our total assets.
-The SEC requires that the "Total annual expenses" percentage be calculated as a percentage of net assets (defined as total assets less indebtedness), rather than the total assets, including assets that have been funded with borrowed monies.
-If the "Total annual expenses" percentage were

-• ercentage of total assets as of pated net proceeds from this S-3
+The SEC requires that the "Total annual expenses" percentage be calculated percentage of net assets (defined as total assets less indebtedness), rather than the total assets, including have been funded with borrowed monies.
+If the "Total annual expenses" percentage were calculated in • percentage of total assets as of, 20 plus anticipated net proceeds from this offering, or ır "Total annual expenses" would be% of total assets.
+S-2